dockfo/bootstrap-notify/README.md

 # boot-strap-notify
-Simple library written in plain vanilla JavaScript.
+Simple class written in plain vanilla JavaScript.

 How to use.